avine/formation-angular-base/Slides/01_rappels.md

 - System of *classes *and* interfaces* similar to object-oriented programming
 - The generated javascript code will use the `prototype` system
 - Ability to define a constructor, methods and properties
-- Properties/methods accessible via the `this` object (always explained)
+- Properties/methods accessible via the `this` object (always explicit)

 ```typescript
 class Person {